BorcanDorin/Arduino-MatrixProject-V1.0/README.md

 -	The pallets move with the joystick on one direction (up/down).
 -	During the game the boll’s speed increases and the pallets length decreases.

 -	Game score is only available in one player mode.
-The score increases whenever the ball bounces on the oponents pallet.
+The score increases whenever the ball bounces on the opponent's pallet.

 ### End of game: